Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 ## Final Notes

 Good work!
 If everything went well, you now have a hassle free, automated blog.
 I recommend you read through the [Pelican documentation](http://docs.getpelican.com/en/3.1.1/), and play with themes for your blog.
-Feel free to reference my settings and file struction on [my Github](https://github.com/Linuturk/www.onitato.com).
+Feel free to reference my settings and file structure on [my Github](https://github.com/Linuturk/www.onitato.com).